-- 1. An open season notice is published in Federal Business Opportunities in accordance with FAR Part 5, Publicizing Contract Action - 2.
-An open season Solicitation is issued under current Federal procurement law - 3.
-The Solicitation identifies the total anticipated number of new contracts that GSA intends to award - 4.
-Any Offeror already possessing a contract in the affected Pool will automatically be included in the newly formed Sub Pool if the Offeror can provide Pool Qualification projects for the new Sub Pool, with the exception of Sub Pools limited to specific socioeconomic programs described in FAR 19.000(a)(3).
-GSA may elect to restrict Sub Pools to contractors qualifying as any of the socioeconomic programs described in FAR 19.000(a)(3) (e.g. an "8(a) Only Sub Pool") - 5.
-Any Offeror that meets the eligibility requirements set forth in the open season Solicitation may submit a proposal in response to the Solicitation.
-This Sub Pool would require Pool Qualification projects associated with the NAICS Code/exception of the new Sub Pool. - 6.
-The award decision under the open season Solicitation is based upon substantially the same evaluation factors/subfactors as the original Solicitation.
-The newly formed Sub Pool will become a new MA-IDIQ contract in the family of OASIS SB contracts. - 7.
-An Offeror's proposal must meet all of the Acceptability Pass/Fail Criteria of the original Solicitation

-- 8. The terms and conditions of any resulting awards are materially identical to the existing version of the OASIS SB Pool and - 9.
+- An open season notice is published in Federal Business Opportunities in accordance with FAR Part 5, Publicizing Contract Action - 2.
+An open season solicitation is issued under current Federal procurement law - 3.
+The solicitation identifies the total anticipated number of new contracts that GSA intends toward - 4.
+Any Offeror already possessing a contract in the affected Pool will automatically be included in the newly formed Sub Pool if the Offeror can provide Pool Qualification projects for the new Sub Pool - Any Offeror that meets the eligibility requirements set forth in the open season solicitation may submit a proposal in response to the solicitation.
+This Sub Pool would require Pool Qualification projects associated with the NAICS Code/exception of the new Sub Pool. - The award decision under the open season solicitation is based upon substantially the same evaluation factors/sub-factors as the original solicitation.
+The newly formed Sub Pool will become a new MA-IDIQ contract in the family of OASIS contracts. - 7.
+An Offeror's proposal must meet all of the Acceptability Pass/Fail Criteria of the original solicitation - 8.
+The terms and conditions of any resulting awards are materially identical to the existing version of the OASIS Pool and, - 9.
 The period of performance term for any new awards is coterminous with the existing term for all other Contractors